wuyichen24/coding-interview/docs/data-structure/tree/Binary_Tree.md

       - [Get All Root-to-leaf Paths Whose Weight Sum Equal to Target Value](../../problems/tree/path/Get_All_Root_To_Leaf_Paths_Whose_Weight_Sum_Equal_To_Target_Value.md) (Path Sum II)
       - [Get All Paths Whose Weight Sum Equal to Target Value](../../problems/tree/path/Get_All_Paths_Whose_Weight_Sum_Equal_To_Target_Value.md) (Path Sum III)
       - [Get Sums of All Root-to-leaf Paths from Binary Tree](../../problems/tree/path/Get_Sums_Of_All_Root_To_Leaf_Paths_From_Binary_Tree.md)
+      - [Get Maximum Height from Binary Tree](../../problems/tree/Get_Maximum_Height_From_Binary_Tree.md) (The number of nodes on the longest path from the root node down to the farthest leaf node)
+      - [Get Minimum Height from Binary Tree](../../problems/tree/Get_Minimum_Height_From_Binary_Tree.md) (The number of nodes on the longest path from the root node down to the nearest leaf node)
    - Node-to-node Paths
       - [Get Length of Longest Path from Binary Tree](../../problems/tree/path/Get_Length_Of_Longest_Path_From_Binary_Tree.md)
       - [Get Maximum Weight Sum of Path from Binary Tree](../../problems/tree/path/Get_Maximum_Weight_Sum_Of_Path_From_Binary_Tree)